-CSES strives to have a roster of up to 12 CK Fellows at any one time, about 1-2 per focus area.
-Approximately 2-4 new CSES Postdoctoral Fellows can generally be funded each year, although this number will fluctuate with available funding.
+CSES may have a roster of up to 12 CK Fellows at any one time, about 1-2 per focus area.
+Approximately 2-4 new CSES Postdoctoral Fellows can generally be funded each year, although this number will fluctuate with available funding and number of applicants each year.

-CSES will organize a CSES Focus area symposia in the October timeframe for presentation of all projects in a given focus area.
+CSES will organize a CSES Focus area symposia in the September/October timeframe for presentation of all projects in a given focus area.
 Presentations, publications, and copies of any resulting proposals submitted must be sent to CSES.